-Ashley Roshitsh is the Head Bartender and Manager at Saint Lawrence Gridiron in Boise, Idaho.
-She’s known for challenging traditional expectations regarding what a cocktail should be, and having an intuitive understanding of the way flavors interact.
-She’s currently on a mission to trick her bourbon drinking boss into drinking gin.
-We’ll keep you posted on that.
+About the Author: Ashley R. is Bartender in Boise, Idaho.
+She’s known for challenging traditional expectations regarding what a cocktail should be, and having an intuitive understanding of the way flavors interact. on that.

 It’s here!
 My favorite time of the year to get friends together – everyone is in a good mood, they’re dressing their best (aside from the occasional ugly sweater), and there’s something extra special in the air.
 (It may be pollution, or the inversion, but we’re calling it the holiday spirit for all intents and purposes).
 Holiday Parties are a prime time to show off your cocktail making skills, after all, no party is complete without a bartender.
 This list will arm you with a few tips and recipes to create beautiful (and delicious) cocktails.
 With these recipes and bottles in tow, you’ll have something for everyone – or maybe just for yourself.
 Remember, drink responsibly – and Happy Holidays!